How to stay connected with friends after high school

 If you decide to study abroad or move to another city, staying connected with friends has never been more accessible.
 You’re only a comment or a message away from checking in.

 If social media isn’t for you, never fear – it isn’t a prerequisite for staying in touch.
 After all, before the smartphone, there was the humble landline.

 The joys of having phones in our back pockets means we can just call up our friends or send a quick text to let them know we care.
 Whether it’s a phone call that lasts for hours or a speedy ‘thinking of you’ message, making an effort to reach out will help you to stay in touch with friends after high school.

-If you really want to see your friends but you can’t get to them in person, you can always video call over apps like FaceTime and Zoom.
+If you really want to see your friends but you can’t get to them in person, you can always video call.
 Watch your favourite TV show together, play an old-fashioned board game, or just have a good chat.
 You may even like to make it a regular thing with your close friends, so you stay up to date with each other’s new and exciting lives.

 Setting time aside